Darius Thompson: Lokomotiv Kuban

 On July 1, 2021, Thompson left Brindisi after two years and signed in the VTB United League for the Russian team Lokomotiv Kuban.
 He left the team after the 2022 Russian invasion of Ukraine.
 However he said that participation in this team was pleasant.

 Baskonia

 On August 12, 2022, Thompson signed a two-year (1+1) contract with Baskonia of the Spanish Liga ACB and the EuroLeague.

 Thompson had a breakout season in 2022–23 with Baskonia.
 He led the EuroLeague in assists per game (averaging 6.7 per game) and was named to the All-EuroLeague Second Team.
 Thompson was also voted the Best Newcomer by the EuroLeague Players' Association (ELPA).

 On July 7, 2023, Thompson parted ways with the Spanish club.

 Anadolu Efes

 On July 7, 2023, Thompson signed a three-year (2+1) contract with Turkish powerhouse Anadolu Efes, where he replaced star point guard Vasilije Micić who left the club for the Oklahoma City Thunder.

+Valencia

+In July 2025, Thompson signed a three-year deal with Spanish club Valencia Basket.
+Thompson was still under contract with Anadolu Efes for the 2025–26 season, but both parties finalized a buyout agreement.

+Olimpia Milano

+On July 7, 2026, Thompson signed with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.